Vintage Turquoise Bracelet

 Band is fully stamped.

-The Bell Trading Company was founded in Albuquerque, New Mexico in 1935 by Jack Michelson and his wife Mildred.
+The Bell Trading Post was founded in Albuquerque, New Mexico in 1935 by Jack Michelson and his wife Mildred.
 They sold Native American Indian jewelry at various tourist locations in the southwestern United States until the late 1980s.
-Their main competitor was Maisel's Indian Trading Post.
+Their main competitor was The Maisel Company.
 The Bell company got its name from Jack's wife, whose maiden name was Bell.
 In 1972 the company name was changed to Sunbell Corp. and items including giftware and moccasins were added to the jewelry inventory.
-The types of jewelry sold by Bell Trading included sterling silver, nickel silver, gold, and copper.
-Over the years numerous hallmarks were used on items sold by Bell Trading.
+The types of jewelry sold by Bell Trading Post included sterling silver, nickel silver, gold, and copper.
+Over the years numerous hallmarks were used on items sold by Bell Trading Post.
 The hallmarks typically included the image of a bell or that of an arrow sign post with a bell sign hanging from it.
-Shown here a just a few of Bell Trading Company's hallmarks.
+Shown here a just a few of Bell Trading Post's hallmarks.

 According to trademark records the mark "Bell Jewelry" (top row second from left) was first used in 1935, and the "Arrow post hanging bell sign" (top right and, bottom left) were first used in 1961.